About the data and mapping targets:

-Competitiveness: This is subjective, and will not be a judging feature unless the mapper states that it was a top priority that they attempted to reflect on their map.
-We considered a district that has a 10%-or-less difference between registered Democrats and registered Republicans to be competitive.
+Competitiveness: We considered a district that has a 10%-or-less difference between registered Democrats and registered Republicans to be competitive.

-Majority-Minority districts: There is not a required number of districts that Pennsylvania needs in which the majority of its population is comprised of people of color.
+Majority-Minority districts: There is not an explicitly required number of districts that Pennsylvania needs in which the majority of its population is comprised of people of color.
 However, the Voting Rights Act of 1965 protects minority groups from having the power of their vote diluted, so that they can have regular and meaningful opportunities to elect a candidate of their choice.
 DistrictBuilder defines a majority-minority district as one in which people who are nonwhite ethnicities are in the majority.
-Because it is subjective, it will not be a judging feature unless the mapper explicitly states that it was a top priority that they attempted to reflect on their map.
+In Pennsylvania, this generally works out to two districts in the Philadelphia area.

 Compactness: The higher the percentage, the better, for those mappers valuing compactness.
 DistrictBuilder uses the Polsby-Popper method for determining compactness.
 Read more about it here.